-Trip and Falls and Slip and Falls in Georgia: Attorneys Explain the Difference
+Trip and Fall and Slip and Fall Lawyers Explain the Law

 You always begin at the beginning and to understand fall cases in Georgia, we are usually talking about the law of premises liability.
 Injury law is all about duties and failures to leave up to duties (breach).
 The logic behind legally blaming a landlord, store owner or the like is that they know their property better than you do and can warn, repair or clean up the problem if they are responsible.
 When they know about the problem, have the time to do something and fail to do it, you have the WHY of legal responsibility.
 Lawyers refer to this as Duty and Breach; the first two components of legal liability.
 Now, let’s get more specific.